 The first instance is self-explanatory: Provision of your employee handbook (along with acknowledgement of such by your new employee) is an important part of the onboarding process that absolutely cannot be overlooked.

-As you amend your policies and procedures—and update your employee handbook accordingly—you want to do more than just send out an updated copy of the handbook.
+As you amend your policies and procedures—and update your handbook accordingly—you want to do more than just send out an updated copy of the handbook.

 In order to showcase the importance of the changes at hand (and of the employee handbook in general), it’s crucial to hold a company-wide meeting in which you’ll distribute physical copies of the handbook and discuss any pertinent information held within.

-This will ensure your team members have open and continued access to your employee handbook to consult as needed.
+This will ensure your team members have open and continued access to your handbook to consult as needed.